smoghadamreza/xtrader/Writerside/topics/market-watch-model.md

 # MarketWatch

 This doc is a thorough explanation of the model `MarketWatch` which is located in `data/models.py`.
-This django model is for storing #TODO.
+This django model is for storing comprehensive financial market data and analysis for tracked instruments.

 ## What does it inherit?